dmksnnk/blog/content/blog/http3/HTTP3 Client.md

 }
 ```

-The rest is the same as in regular `net/http` client.
+The rest is the same as with a regular `net/http` client.
 Let's test it by calling our server:

 ```go filename=client.go
 // client.go